The gro.team story started at Betfair…the online betting exchange that went on to IPO for more than $2 billion…gro.team Founder Rorie Devine recalls…

 Rorie Devine is an Interim CTO and Growth Hacker for gro.team

-Are you struggling to overcome short term challenges and fulfill your potential?
+Are you struggling to overcome short term challenges and fulfil your potential?

 Are you being held back in your career by your situation and other people?